andersonandrei/mac0470/README.md

 	The IC project was accept in the SBRC2018 on WTG, so, in this week I was preparing my presentation to do a preview on 23/04.

 - Week 23/04 :
 	In this week I intend to present my preview project to the development systems group of my college.
-So, I intend to collect feedbakcs and improve my presentation in this week.
+So, I intend to collect feedbacks and improve my presentation in this week.

 - Week 30/04 :
 	In this week I made a pull request to the INET repository.

 - Week 07/05 :
-	I made a pull resquested to the master branch but the group is working in the integration branch to update the 3.x version to the 4.
+	I made a pull requested to the master branch but the group is working in the integration branch to update the 3.x version to the 4.
 Was recommended that I do the pull request to the it to the integration branch.
 I did it now, but there are many modifications in the integration branch, so my code is not compiling.
 I intend to correct it this week.